gheyret/uyghur-asr-ctc/README.md

-# uyghur-asr-ctc
+# Speech Recognition for Uyghur using deep learning
-Speech Recognition for Uyghur using deep learning
+using CTC loss.

 # Training